Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-Coding efficiently at the scales involved with geospatial datasets often requires CS-level knowledge to use hardware like GPUs.
-Conventional tooling used in this domain, e.g., Python or R, do not abstract memory management and task parallelism to allow the user to express their transformation and analysis algorithms efficiently alone, but there exist layered frameworks that can help.

-PyTorch~\cite{paszke_pytorch_2019} provides a ``pragmatic'' programming interface to simplify deep learning by abstracting parallelism and GPU use.
-Dask~\cite{dask} does similar for NumPy-based numeric workloads, distributing them over multiple cores or over a cluster. {\em This ability to separate the expression of the computation to the management of the data resources is a key enabler of users that need to be able to work on these datasets.}
+\paragraph{Data transform} Coding efficiently at the scales involved with geospatial datasets often requires CS-level knowledge to use hardware like GPUs.
+Conventional tooling used in this domain, e.g., Python or R, do not sufficiently abstract memory management and task parallelism to allow the user to express their transformation and analysis algorithms efficiently alone, but there exist layered frameworks that can help.
+For example, PyTorch~\cite{paszke_pytorch_2019} provides a ``pragmatic'' programming interface to simplify deep learning by abstracting parallelism and GPU use.
+Dask~\cite{dask} does similar for NumPy-based numeric workloads, distributing them over multiple cores or over a cluster.
+This ability to separate the expression of the computation to the management of the data resources is a key enabler of users that need to be able to work on these datasets.

 Frameworks only provide a partial solution to the data lifecycle and the boundaries expose systems-level concerns.
-For instance, CuPy~\cite{cupy}, a CUDA-based GPU based drop-in replacement for the numerical framework NumPy~\cite{harris_array_2020}, does not consider whether its efficient to use the GPU over the CPU: it leaves the burden of that with the user, assuming they are familiar with details like having to do enough work on the GPU to amortise memory transfer costs.
+For instance, CuPy~\cite{cupy}, a CUDA-based GPU based drop-in replacement for the numerical framework NumPy~\cite{harris_array_2020}, does not consider whether it is efficient to use the GPU over the CPU for a particular dataset: it leaves the burden of that with the user, assuming they are familiar with details like having to do enough work on the GPU to amortise memory transfer costs.
 Interactions between frameworks can also cause significant performance issues: GDAL~\cite{gdal}, the standard library for reading and writing geo-data, typically suggests an efficient block-size for reading GeoTIFFs that is orientated incompatibly with CuPy's expectations, leading to just one ALU on the GPU being used unless the user knows to redimension their data first.
+In terms of uncertainty, whilst the ability to migrate data between CPU and GPU is convenient, it also leads to varying results depending on the sensitivity of the experiment, as the floating point behaviour of GPUs differs from those in CPUs~\cite{whitehead_precision_2011}.